-The Florida Department of Education requires that fund balances be reserved at fiscal year-end to report an amount likely to be expended from the 2011-12 fiscal year budget as a result of purchase orders outstanding at June 30, 2011.
+The Florida Department of Education requires that fund balances be reserved at fiscal year-end to report an amount likely to be expended from the 2011-12 fiscal year budget as a result of purchase orders outstanding at June 30, 2012.

 Because revenues of grants accounted for in the Grant Revenue Fund are not recognized until expenditures are incurred, these grant funds generally do not accumulate fund balances.
 Accordingly, no reserve for encumbrances is reported for grant funds.
-However, purchase orders outstanding for grants accounted for in the Grant Revenue Fund total \$3,187 at June 30, 2011.
+There were no purchase orders outstanding for grants accounted for in the Grant Revenue Fund at June 30, 2012.